cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

   }
 }
 ```
 Metadata helps us to display things like image URIs and stuff that truly makes it an NFT.
-With this workaround of attaching metadata, third party platforms like [pool.pm](https://pool.pm/) can easily trace back to the last minting transaction, read the metadata and query images and attributes accordingly.
+With this workaround of attaching metadata, third-party platforms like [pool.pm](https://pool.pm/) can easily trace back to the last minting transaction, read the metadata, and query images and attributes accordingly.
 The query would look something like this:

 1. Get asset name and `policyID`.